markfloryan/dsa2/courseLogistics/coronavirus.md

 Office hours will be held using [Zoom](https://zoom.us/).
 There is a link on our Collab page (the link is called **Online Meetings**).
 Floryan and the TAs will post a meeting room inside this tool for each individual OH session.
 By simply clicking on the link, you can access the meeting room, ask questions, get help, etc.

-I will be increasing my office hours a bit.
+I will be changing my office hours a bit.
 Check the [main course logistics page](index.html) for details.
+It appears that I am holding fewer OH but they are dedicated to dsa2 students only.
+Overall, I'm holding more OH than before if you include the ones for my other class.

 <a name="introduction"></a>Homeworks
 ---------------------------------------